JmTexas19/DeepLFileTranslationJA/README.md

 # DeepLFileTranslationJA
-Used to translate Japanese text in files using DeepL without breaking formatting.
+Used to translate Japanese text in files using DeepL without breaking syntax.

 ## Instructions:
 1. Add files you want translated in `files`